salihnacar/DFPsPetProject/README.md

 # DFPsPetProject
-implementation of  Django For Professionals examples and  projects
+implementation of  Django For Professional's examples and  project